gm2552/hungryman/README.md

 ## Application Architecture

-Hungryman consists of four main service modules:
+Hungryman consists of five main service modules:

 * A gateway (`hungryman-api-gateway`)
 * A web UI service (`hungryman-ui`)
 * An API service for submitting search requests (`hungryman-search`)
 * A processor service for executing searches against availability sources and managing results (`hungryman-search-proc`)
-* An API service that stores and provides access to availability results
+* An API service that stores and provides access to availability results (`hungryman-availability`)

 Hungryman also has two optional components: